Hosseinadeli/hosseinadeli.github.io/index.md

 Sep 2025 - Gave gures lectures introuding the studnets in Parson School of desgin to Neuro-AI [[Watch here](https://www.youtube.com/watch?v=3E-Rtp1lNPU&list=PLGZPCQpQdfNx1HlH-R3w8OhzaJvLWwkOY&ab_channel=HosseinAdeli)]

-Aug 2025 - Presented our work on at **NeuroAdapter: Visual Reconstruction with Masked Brain Representation** CCN presentation
+Aug 2025 - Presented our work on at **NeuroAdapter: Visual Reconstruction with Masked Brain Representation** at the Cognitive Computational Neuroscience meeting, Amsterdam [[Short preprint](https://2025.ccneuro.org/abstract_pdf/Adeli_2025_NeuroAdapter_Visual_Reconstruction_Masked_Brain_Representation.pdf)]

 May 2025 - Gave a talk on **Capturing the Representational Dynamics of Face Perception in Deep Recurrent Neural Networks** at MODVIS 2025: Computational and Mathematical Models in Vision** workshop at Vision Sciences society meeting